vegaprotocol/specs/user-interface/0005-ETXN-submit_ethereum_transaction.md

 - **should** see how many blocks have passed or remain until the required number has been met
 - **must** see whether the expect action has taken place on Vega (e.g. credited Vega key)

-... so I know vega has been updated as approporiate
+... so I know vega has been updated as appropriate